andrewtokpah/networkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 | **DNS Server**            | `8.8.8.8`       |

 A consistent IP address makes it easier to document the lab and reference the Kali machine in future exercises.

+## Step 6.
+Create a Clean VM Snapshot
+After completing the initial configuration, a VirtualBox snapshot was created.

+Example snapshot name: